xSneaky/Openux/README.md

 ## Road map
 - Add Discord bot for searching the index
 - Integrate with Metasploit for auto exploitation
-- Clean up some code
+- Clean up some code and make it more user friendly